-Your job in Google Analytics is to discover the best type of content for each group and use demographic information to find the potential for targeting new territories or remarketing opportunities, detect loyal clients or one-time visitors, etc. However, demographics require customized approach and you need to setup your own metrics to follow in Google Analytics.
+Your job in Google Analytics is to discover the best type of content for each group and use demographic information to find the potential for targeting new territories or remarketing opportunities, detect loyal clients or one-time visitors, etc. However, demographics require a customized approach and you need to set up your own metrics to follow in Google Analytics.

 Doing so, you can get valuable insights about customers who previously left personal information on your webpage.
 What you want to know depends on the business preferences but entrepreneurs usually search for the following information: